Pratyuxh/Pratyuxh.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
 Pratyush is a Full Stack Engineer, Data Science & Fintech Enthusiast who loves to code on Python, Javascript.
-He is an Electrical Engineering Graduate from Delhi College of Engineering and have completed an Advanced Certificate Programme in Data Science from IIIT Bangalore.
+He is an Electrical Engineering Graduate from Delhi College of Engineering 2020 and have completed an Advanced Certificate Programme in Data Science from IIIT Bangalore 2024.
 </p>

 <p>